The Harrington and Richardson

 The serial number is stamped on the left side of the frame behind the grip, and on the bottom of the barrel and slide.

 Cuthbertson states that production ended in 1916, with the last serial number being 16630.
 Goforth states that the gun remained in the H&R catalog “...until at least 1918.”
 Goforth believes that production ended because the gun was too expensive compared to the economical H&R revolvers; H&R revolvers sold for about half what the self-loading pistol cost.
 Still, H&R was undercutting Colt’s: In 1916 the 1908 Colt .25 was selling for $16.50, whereas in 1918 the H&R .25 was selling for $11.50, so they were certainly competitive with the Colt.
+The .25 was still listed in the Kirtland Brothers catalog of 1920 at a price of $20, postage paid.

 According to Cuthbertson, prototypes were made by Webley & Scott in 1914, and production began in April 1916.
 Presumably, this also marked the end of .25 caliber production.